jamesbeebop/wepy/README.md

 ##Setup

 1. If you don't have the necessary API key, you can [register here](https://developer.worldweatheronline.com/auth/register) with your github.com account.
    Your github.com account needs a public email address, but you can choose a bogus one.
 2. Copy your API key into the `conf.py` file, change the city to your preference, and choose if you want to use metric or imperial units.
 Save the file in the same folder with `we.py`
 3. Run `python we.py ` to display the weather based on your conf entries, or override with command line arguments (run `python we.py --help` to see options)

 ##Todo

-* Does continuous improvement count as a to do?  :)

 ##License